 Makin’ Bacon

-Posted by avalon in recipes | Leave a comment
+Posted by in recipes

-Semi-homemade Sonora Chicken Pasta recipe
+Semi-homemade Sonora Chicken Pasta recipe |

 1 15 or 16 ounce jar of medium queso dip, I prefer Tostito’s Salsa con Queso